Cash-Economy/BMGF/Artifacts/Status-Report/Status Report 8.md

 ## The week ahead

-* Develop product during sprint on 10/20
+* Debug code and prepare all elements of UI for user testing
-* Continue to speak to potential users of product
+* Conduct to do user smile tests to get reactions to elements of UI and functionality
+* Set up focus groups to test full product loop with a savings group
 * Continue to follow up on contacts provided by advisors

 ## Key learnings from retro

-* Need speak to more potential users and understand their painpoints and savings goals
+* Need speak to potential users and validate product loop and UI elements
-* Need to develop alternative views of product
+* Need to identify captive audiences and develop plan for onboarding new users

 ## Risks

-* If we don't test the product with the users the product might not be viable.
+* If we don't test the product with the users the product might not be viable
+* Validation is still needed to ensure product loop is self-reinforcing